 Maine law prohibits operating or attempting to operate a watercraft while under the influence of drugs or alcohol.
 A person can be convicted of boating under the influence (BUI) for operating a watercraft while:

-In other words, you can be convicted of a BUI for boating with an excessive amount of alcohol in your system or while actually intoxicated by drugs or alcohol.
+In other words—just like how it works with Maine's operating-under-the-influence (OUI) laws—you can be convicted of a BUI for boating with an excessive amount of alcohol in your system or while actually intoxicated by drugs or alcohol.

 The consequences of a Maine BUI conviction depend on the circumstances of the case.
 But generally, a BUI is a class D misdemeanor and the possible penalties are: